 In a world suffused with fashion, “best-dressed” lists and the electric vulgarity of celebrity (whether A or Z), it is often the case that real style is forgotten – if recognised at all.
-So contrary to the title of this piece, can style truly be created?
+So can style truly be created?
 Of course the answer – from Savile Row to Jermyn Street – is a resounding yes.

 By so doing, Brummell was catapulted onto the social scene and beyond to the extent that when having a fitting for a suit, tailors would stuff the pockets with money in the hope of being introduced to the future king.
 There is also a story that when a tailor was asked by a customer which cloth to choose the immediate answer was Brummell’s choice, not the Prince Regent’s.

 Born in 1778, 18 years into the reign of George III, Brummell used his charm, wit and waspish tongue to great effect, believing wholeheartedly in himself.
 The confidence in the way he dressed – sharp and even aloof – finds an echo in many of his purported statements, bon mots and repartee.
 When asked by an ardent lady who was eager to meet him to come to her chambers and take tea, the reply was a delicious put-down.
 “Madam, you take medicine, you take a walk, you take a liberty, but you drink tea.”
 On another occasion, accounting for his lack of a female companion, he said: “What could I do… when I saw Lady May eat cabbage?”
 This coming from the man who once confessed to have only eaten a single pea.
 High, meaty Regency standards indeed.
 Looking at the menus of the celebrated Careme, for example, vegetables only ever have walk-on parts.

 Brummell was iconic on the Regency scene, hugely instrumental and influential without being of birth, but possessing, for a short time at least, a legacy from his father, some £25,000 or so which today would amount to a spending power of some £1.5 million.